lorens-osman-dev/cluster/src/createFamily/commit_info.md

 ## Did

--   [*] FIX you need to remove buttons line when unload
+-   [*] FIX you need to add buttons line when onload if there is an active file

 ## ToDo